ethereum/EIPs/SIPS/sip-15.md

 When

 - Bob now tries liquidating a larger amount of sUSD (1000 sUSD) against Alice's debt.
-- 1000 sUSD takes Alice's collateral ratio above the liquidation target ratio (800%)
+- 1000 sUSD takes Alice's collateral ratio above the issuance target ratio (800%)

 Then